 - 1. Increase the supply of affordable housing.
-While the existing stock of affordable housing faces threats from expiring subsidies and use restrictions, deferred maintenance and obsolescence, the extreme need for additional affordable housing makes new production RIHousing's primary housing priority. - RIHousing will approve no more than one preservation transaction with a preservation component per funding round for 9% allocated LIHTCs. - 3.
-Dual and equal goals of (a) increasing the supply of affordable housing in communities that have traditionally had a lack of such housing; and (b) reinvesting in urban neighborhoods where housing may be substandard, blight is common, and the housing is part of an overall neighborhood revitalization strategy. - Affordable homes must do more than just provide a physical structure.
-RIHousing identifies these goals with its CCD initiative and prioritizes developments that most effectively achieve these. - Because of the limited number of available subsidies, including the capital subsidy from the LIHTC, priority will be given to developments which can viably and effectively serve: - a.
-Very low-income households - Individuals and families who have experienced or are experienced ehronicing homelessness - c.
+While the existing stock of affordable housing faces threats from expiring subsidies and use restrictions, deferred maintenance and obsolescence, the extreme need for additional affordable housing makes new production RIHousing's primary housing priority. - 2.
+RIHousing will approve no more than one transaction with a preservation component per funding round for 9% allocated LIHTCs. - 3.
+Dual and equal goals of (a) increasing the supply of affordable housing in communities that have traditionally had a lack of such housing; and (b) reinvesting in urban neighborhoods where housing may be substandard, blight is common, and the housing is part of an overall neighborhood revitalization strategy. - 4.
+Affordable homes must do more than just provide a physical structure.
+RIHousing identifies these goals with its CCD initiative and prioritizes developments that most effectively achieve these. - 5.
+Because of the limited number of available subsidies, including the capital subsidy from the LIHTC, priority will be given to developments which can viably and effectively serve: - a.
+Very low-income households - b.
+Individuals and families who have experienced or are currently experiencing homelessness or who have experienced homelessness over the past 24 months. - c.
 Individuals with special needs - d.
 Households with children - 6.
 Developments that best serve the needs of Rhode Island workers and businesses. - 7.
-Developments that achieve these goals at the lowesta reasonable cost.
+Developments that achieve these goals at a reasonable cost.
+RIHousing has determined that based on current construction costs and best practices, that \$450,000 per unit represents the high endupper limit of "reasonable cost".
+Developers should refer to Section 9 of the Developer's Handbook for the total development costs per unit by building type that is used to determine total development cost scoring metrics as outlined in Section III of this Plan.

-In order to best achieve these goals, RIHousing has established 54 threshold criteria that must be met before a development can be considered for a reservation of LIHTC Threshold Criteria.
-The 54 Threshold Criteria are set forth here and described in more detail below.
+In order to best achieve these goals, RIHousing has established 4 threshold criteria that must be met before a development can be considered for a reservation of LIHTC Threshold Criteria.
+The 4 Threshold Criteria are set forth here and described in more detail below.
 They are:

-- The developer and their development team must have experience in the successful development and operation of affordable housing of similar scope and complexity; - The development must demonstrate financially feasibility for at least 15 years and have a reasonable likelihood of feasibility for the entire term of financing; - The development must have a reasonable likelihood of achieving sustainable occupancy of 95% within 6 months of construction completion;
+- 1. The developer and their development team must have experience in the successful development and operation of affordable housing of similar scope and complexity; - 2.
+The development must demonstrate financially feasibility for at least 15 years and have a reasonable likelihood of feasibility for the entire term of financing; - 3.
+The development must have a reasonable likelihood of achieving sustainable occupancy of 95% within 6 months of construction completion; - 4.
+Construction must be reasonably likely to commence within 12 months of preliminary commitment and be complete within 30 months of firm commitment; and